On The Quiet Erosion Of Self In The Name Of Staying

 Being “mature” should not mean abandoning yourself.

-Love Is Not Supposed to Feel Like Emotional Negotiation
+Love Is Not Supposed To Feel Like Emotional Negotiation

 If you find yourself constantly asking: